orientechnologies/orientdb-docs/Export-and-Import.md

 Export, instead, doesn't lock the database and allow concurrent writes during the export process.
 This means the exported database could have changes executed during the export.

+_NOTE: Even if the file is 100% JSON, there are some constraints in the JSON format, where the field order must be kept.
+If you prettify the file, the import couldn't work anymore._

 ## Export Example

 ```